MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-pin-reports.md

     If you want to pin the report with the currently applied filters, make sure the **Pin data view with current filters** checkbox is selected before opening the camera.
 When the box is checked, the current filter will be applied when other users, discovering the report, view the card and open the report.

 1. Scan all of the space around you by slowly moving the camera from side to side, as illustrated in the on-screen instructions.
-This allows the app learn the space and map it in order to be able to create and save a spatial anchor.
+This allows the app to learn the space and map it in order to be able to create and save a spatial anchor.
 The spatial anchor provides a fixed location and orientation for your report in the mapped three dimensional space.

     ![Screenshot of scanning location in order to pin a Power BI report.](./media/mobile-apps-data-in-space-pin-reports/scan-location-for-pinning-report-anna.png)

-1. At some point the report's card will appear in 3D on the screen.
+1. At some point the report's card will appear in augmented reality on the screen.
 When the card appears you can position it, size it, and rotate it as desired.

-    * To position: Either tap the screen where you want to pin the report, or tap the card and drag it to the desired position.
+    * To position the card: Either tap the screen where you want to pin the report, or tap the card and drag it to the desired position.
-    * To size: Pinch in and out on the card to adjust its size.
+    * To adjust the size of the card: Pinch in and out on the card to adjust its size.
-    * To rotate: Place two fingers on the card and rotate them clockwise or counter-clockwise to rotate the card from side to side.
+    * To rotate the card: Place two fingers on the card and rotate them clockwise or counter-clockwise to rotate the card from side to side.

     Continue to scan the space until the **Pin** button lights up.